J-Sarnoff/FLOAT128.jl/README.md

 >  The elementary functions are appropriately accurate.
 For very small arguments sin, cos, tan.., asin, acos, atan.. run ~4x; with other values they are not yet fast.
 To remedy that, a next step uses indexed sequences of rational polynomial approximations:

 >         (a) subdivde the interval, a unit inberval subdivides into 64 parts
-        (b) widen each subdivision at both edges by ±1/350_000 to avoid noisy edges (c) use a near minimax polynomial approximations, fitting a polynomial of degree 14 or fitting a rational polynomial with numerator and denominator each of degree 6 (when one behaves a little better, usually that one is the rational polynomial) (d) push on the approximation coefficients so they become exactly representable, as Float128 values; refit the approximation fixing one or few coeffs and repeat, each time fixing more coeffs or refixing some.
-And obtain a workable approximant.
+        (b) widen subdivisions at both ends to quell noise (e.g. ±1/262_144) (c) use a near minimax polynomial approximations, fitting a polynomial of degree 14 or fitting a rational polynomial with numerator and denominator each of degree 6 (sometimes the rational approx behaves better -- the simple polynomial tracks more nicely on rare occasion).
+        (d) push on the approximation coefficients so they become exactly representable, as Float128 values; refit the approximation fixing one or a few coeffs and repeat.
+Each time fix more coeffs or shake+refix one already fixed.
+And so obtain a workable approximant.

 >             This is not the best way to generate and refit the approximations,
               and its better than inattention to fitting for machine evaluation.